willingc/cpsamd_kernel/README.rst

 =============

 This is a pre-alpha proof of concept.
 Use at your own peril.
-For Adafruit Feather MO on MacOS with Jupyter notebook.
+For Adafruit Feather M0 on MacOS with Jupyter notebook.

 Installation
 ------------